juliaapolonio/automatizacao-ortese-3d/README.md

 ## Instructions for installing and executing

 First, install [miniconda3](https://docs.conda.io/en/latest/miniconda.html)
-After installation is complete, reboot terminal and run `install.sh` to install all requirements
+After installation is complete, reboot terminal and run `install.sh` to install all requirements.
+Activate the environment using `conda activate ort3d`.
 To run the software
 `python scripts/gui.py`